misterseyiayeni/nlp-portal/README.md

 The solution was built according to the following principles:

 - Managed services
-- Containterization (to ensure portability, consistency, and modularity)
-- Elasticty of demand (auto-scaling)
+- Elasticity of demand (auto-scaling)
 - Least privilege principle (role/privilege/permission)
+- Containerization (to ensure portability, consistency, and modularity)

+Architecturally, the goal was a resilient, scalable, and secure solution with the following layers:

+- Compute: A containerized Python app on #AWSFargate for serverless, elastic scaling.
+- AI Engine: Powered by #AmazonBedrock, providing access to state-of-the-art foundation models.
+- API Layer: Secured and managed by #APIGateway, with traffic distributed by an Application Load Balancer.
+- High Availability: Deployed across multiple Availability Zones with a locked-down VPC.

 Tech/Infrastructure Stack

 - Python
 - Docker
-- Amazon Elastic Container Registry (ECR)
-- Amazon Application Programming Interface (API) Gateway
-- Application Load Balancer (ALB)
 - AWS Fargate
-- Network Address Translation (NAT) Gateway
 - Amazon Bedrock
 - Amazon DynamoDB
 - Amazon CloudWatch
+- Application Load Balancer (ALB)
+- Amazon Elastic Container Registry (ECR)
+- Network Address Translation (NAT) Gateway
+- Amazon Application Programming Interface (API) Gateway

 #### Solution Architecture